The right tires offer exceptional traction on challenging rock faces

 Sure, every tire out there has its own individual strengths and weaknesses; tires optimized for hard pack trails will never take the place of mud tires, and a simple turf tire will be absolutely useless in the sand.
 But finding traction over hard, slick rock faces, consistently, takes a particularly unique set of attributes.
-The best rock crawling tires for ATVs and UTVs tend toward big, aggressive tread blocks with large void areas, and plenty of biting edges to “grab” onto the rock.
-Mud-terrain tires often tend to excel here, their compliant, well-spaced tread blocks effectively able to “grab” onto the rock like a rock climber’s fingers.
+The best rock crawling tires for ATVs and UTVs tend toward aggressive tread blocks and plenty of biting edges to “grab” onto the rock.
+Mud-terrain tires can work well here well here, though if you take rock crawling seriously, then finding a set of tires made specifically for rock crawling is wise.

-Of course, in order to be any good, any set of tires also has to be designed to hold up, with durable casings to resist punctures, tough rubber compounds that aren’t prone to shredding or tearing, and preferably, big shoulder lugs to keep the sidewalls protected.
+Of course, in order to be any good, any set of tires also has to be designed to hold up to the abuse they will undoubtedly face, including reinforced sidewalls to avoid punctures.

 Thankfully, there’s a whole world of all-terrain and mud-terrain tires out there with exactly those attributes, making them perfect rock crawling tires for your ATV or UTV.
 Here, we take a look at the best ones available on the market today.